bcgov/design-system/components/navbar/README.md

 This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
+As read using ChromeVox

-* Proper ALT labels are included for BC Government logo.
-Reads, "Go to the Government of British Columbia website"
+> > "Go to the Government of British Columbia website, link."

+> > "Hello British Columbia, link."

+> > "Navigation list with six items."

+> > "Home.
+Link list item."

+> > "Some thing.
+Link list item."

+> > "Another thing.
+Link list item."

+> > "Somewhere.
+Link list item."

+> > Elsewhere.
+Link list item."

+> > Hello.
+Link list item."

 ### Text Size
 * Link text is at least 18px